Distance: Related ideas

 The word distance is also used for related concepts that are not encompassed by the description "a numerical measurement of how far apart points or objects are".

 Distance travelled

-The distance travelled by an object is the length of a specific path travelled between two points, such as the distance walked while navigating a maze.
+The distance travelled by an object is the length of a specific path travelled between two points, such as the distance walked while navigating a maze or the distance marked by a milepost or an odometer.
 This can even be a closed distance along a closed curve which starts and ends at the same point, such as a ball thrown straight up, or the Earth when it completes one orbit.
 This is formalized mathematically as the arc length of the curve.

 The distance travelled may also be signed: a "forward" distance is positive and a "backward" distance is negative.

 Circular distance is the distance traveled by a point on the circumference of a wheel, which can be useful to consider when designing vehicles or mechanical gears (see also odometry).
 The circumference of the wheel is 2π × radius; if the radius is 1, each revolution of the wheel causes a vehicle to travel 2π radians.